BraydenKO/Psychometrics/16 Personality Factors/ReadMe.md

     Analyzes and compares men's and women's average response to each labelled question.
     One might find that women, on average, score 0.18 higher in sensitivity than man.

+country.py:

+    Graphs traits based on countries with the top most responses.
+Then in the terminal is printed the greatest difference between graphs.